Merck Manual

 Sturge-Weber syndrome is a congenital vascular disorder characterized by a facial port-wine nevus, a leptomeningeal angioma, and neurologic complications (eg, seizures, focal neurologic deficits, intellectual disability).
 Diagnosis is clinical.
 Treatment is symptomatic.

 Sturge-Weber syndrome causes a capillary malformation called a port-wine nevus (or sometimes a stain or birth mark) typically on the forehead and upper eyelid in the distribution of the 1st and/or 2nd division of the trigeminal nerve.
-A similar vascular lesion—leptomeningeal angioma—occurs in 90% of patients when the port-wine nevus involves upper and lower eyelids on one side but occurs in only 10 to 20% when only one eyelid is affected.
+A similar vascular lesion—leptomeningeal angioma—occurs in 90% of patients when the port-wine nevus involves upper and lower eyelids on one side but occurs in only 10 to 20% of patients when only one eyelid is affected.
 Usually, the nevi and leptomeningeal angiomas are unilateral, but, rarely, patients have bilateral port-wine nevi in the distribution of the 1st division of the trigeminal nerve and bilateral leptomeningeal angiomas.

 A port-wine nevus may occur without a leptomeningeal angioma and its accompanying neurologic signs; in such cases, the eyes and eyelids may or may not be involved.
 Rarely, a leptomeningeal angioma occurs without the port-wine nevus and ocular involvement.